-- is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection The last inspection made the recommendation that the childminder maintains accurate attendance records.
-Since that time the childminder has ensured that all attendance registers contain all appropriate information accurately.
-Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
-The provider is required to keep a record of complaints made by parents, which they can see on request.
+- is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
+(National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.
+(National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
+(National Standard 14: Documentation) Improvements since the last inspection Not application.

+Complaints since the last inspection There have been no complaints made to Ofsted since registration.
+The childminder is required to keep a record of complaints made by parents, which they can see on request.
 The complaints record may contain complaints other than those made to Ofsted.
-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:

-The quality and standards of the care are satisfactory.
+THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection: The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.
 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.
 WHAT MUST BE DONE TO SECURE FUTURE IMPROVEMENT?

-The quality and standards of the care To improve the quality and standards of care further the registered person should take account of the following recommendation(s): • There are no recommendations raised, as children were not on roll at the time of inspection.
+The quality and standards of the care To improve the quality and standards of care further the registered person should take account of the following recommendation(s): there are no recommendations raised, as children were not on roll at the time of inspection.
 Any complaints about the inspection or the report should be made following the procedures set out in the leaflet Complaints about Ofsted Early Years: concerns or complaints about Ofsted's role in regulating and inspecting childcare and early education (HMI ref no 2599) which is available from Ofsted's website: www.ofsted.gov.uk